San Francisco Travel: Experiencing the historic City by the Bay

 The next day we walked the short distance to Jasper’s Corner Tap and Kitchen.

-Seated next to the floor-to-ceiling windows overlooking the gleaming white “Seal Rocks,” we enjoyed the slowly fading twilight hue on the cold, crashing waves while we lingered over the butterscotch dessert.
+Seated next to the floor-to-ceiling windows overlooking the gleaming white “Seal Rocks,” we enjoyed the slowly fading twilight hue on the cold, crashing waves while we lingered over fragrant truffle fries and a butterscotch dessert.

 The next day, I walked over 7 miles.